Fulbright Scholar Program

 Around 1,200 U.S. scholars receive awards each year.
 A series of Fulbright webinars provides helpful information and answer questions about awards, application process, programs offered, and more.
 In February, the Fulbright Scholar Program launches its catalog of awards for the following academic year.
-The application deadline is typically August 1.
-(2015 deadline: Monday, August 3rd)

 The Core Fulbright Scholar Program sends approximately 1,100 American scholars and professionals per year to around 125 countries, where they lecture and/or conduct research in a wide variety of academic and professional fields.

 The Fulbright Specialist Program, a short-term complement to the Core program, sends U.S. faculty and professionals to serve as expert consultants on curriculum, faculty development, institutional planning, and related subjects at overseas academic institutions for a period of 2 to 6 weeks.

 The Fulbright Distinguished Chairs Program is viewed as among the most prestigious appointments in the Fulbright Scholar Program.
 Candidates should be eminent scholars and have a significant publication and teaching record.

 The Fulbright Arctic Initiative will support a team of scholars and researchers from the Arctic Council member countries to research and assess the impact of change in the Arctic and engage in collaborative thinking, analysis and problem solving.
 Scholars will come from different countries and different fields but will share a commitment to working together to understand and address Arctic issues.